Artificial-Pancreas/iAPSdocs/docs/EN/settings/configuration/pumpsettings.md

 These are safety limiters for iAPS.
 Note that iAPS will prevent you from entering anything higher than these limits, but it won't alert or notify you about it.

 ### Max Basal
 This is the highest temp basal allowed to be set.
-4 times your highested scheduled basal rate is generally adequate.
+4 times your highest scheduled basal rate is generally adequate.

 If iAPS predicts you need a temp basal set higher than this value, it will instead set the basal to this maximum value.
 If you try to manually set a temp basal higher than this value, nothing will happen and your current basal rate will not change.